Welcome to the Secretary of State's California Redistricting information page.

 Local district lines.
 The boundaries for local districts, such as county supervisorial or city council districts, are drawn by those governing bodies and not by the CCRC.
 Information about the local process can be found here: https://www.sos.ca.gov/elections/helpful-resources/redistricting.

-What is the Secretary of State's role after receiving new maps?
+What is the Secretary of State's role after receiving new maps from the CCRC?

 The Secretary of State provides the CCRC maps to the California State Legislature and to California's 58 counties who are redrawing precincts within the new district boundaries and assigning voters to the updated precincts.